-If you’re one of those people who cannot shake the feeling that you could score better in one of the two major sections of the GMAT, retaking the test may have its benefits for you.
+If you’re one of those people who cannot get rid of the feeling that you could score better in one of the two major sections on the exam, retaking the GMAT may benefit you.

-Sometimes the reason why you didn’t do well on your GMAT attempt is just intangible.
-It is nearly impossible to put into words the feeling you get when you just know that something is not right.
-If you carried this feeling with you into the test center, chances are, you were too distracted to do well.
+Similarly, sometimes you will not be able to figure out why you did badly on your GMAT.
+It might be nearly impossible to put into words the feeling you get when you just know that something is not right.
+If you had this feeling when you took the GMAT, the chances are that you were distracted.

-The point is, you may have just been having a bad day when you had to take your attempt.
+The point is, you may have just been having a bad day when you had to take the GMAT.
+And you hence, you will not be able to pin your low GMAT score against any of the reasons we mentioned earlier.
 For whatever reason, if your head was not in the game when you took the test, it’s no wonder you didn’t get your target score.

-We would recommend that you retake the test if you feel like this was the case with you.
+So, what can you do now?
+We would recommend that you retake the GMAT if you feel like this was the case with you.

 If you’re willing to invest the time and money into retaking the GMAT, doing so might actually bring you a better score.

-However, to achieve this, you will need to make a few changes to your prep strategy.
+However, to achieve the target score, you will probably need to make a few changes to your GMAT preparation strategy.
 Developing the right frame of mind for the test is also an important part of preparing for the GMAT.
-This needs to be a part of your GMAT prep strategy.
+This needs to be a part of your GMAT preparation plan.

-In 2017, the GMAC introduced a new feature into the GMAT: the Select Section Order option.
-Basically, this allows you to choose which part of the test you want to attempt first.
+In 2017, the GMAC. owner and administrator of the GMAT, introduced a new feature into the GMAT: the Select Section Order option.
+Basically, this feature allows you to choose which part of the test you want to attempt first.

 The Select Section Order option has had quite an impact on percentiles and scoring patterns among test-takers, globally.

-Unless your latest GMAT attempt was before 2017, you’re probably well-versed with how this option works.
-What we want to talk about in this section is what happens if you pick the wrong order of sections.
+Unless your latest GMAT attempt was before 2017 or after the new interim GMAT alternative exam was introduced, both the times when there is no select section order option, you’re probably well-versed with how this option works.
+What we want to talk about here is what happens if you pick the wrong order of sections.